Table of Contents

 now run, fs0:\System\Library\CoreServices\boot.efi

-and all should now spring into life.
+And all should now spring into life.

 3rd method: